sara-zeus/Statistical-Modelling-Project/README.md

 # Statistical Modelling with Python

+## Project Presentation

+The project documentation and findings are detailed on [my portfolio page](https://sara-zeus.github.io/Paris.Bikes.html).
+Feel free to explore the analysis and methodologies employed during this project!

+## Installation
 ## Project/Goals

 The goal is to analyze bike rental station data from Paris and nearby points of interest.
 This involves building a dataset and a statistical model (using linear regression with the `statsmodel` module in Python) to unveil the relationship between the number of bikes available for rental at each station and the characteristics of nearby points of interest.